Teaching ELLs: A Literacy Instruction Toolkit

 While focusing primarily on practical approaches to teaching literacy, we will also examine social and cultural forces that influence the acquisition of second-language literacy for students in grades 6-12.
 The course will be taught primarily with English Language Learners in mind, but the strategies explored in this mini-course can be used effectively with all students.

-Participants who successfully complete this course will demonstrate the ability to enact a cognitive strategy to support the language and literacy development of English Language Learners.
+Participants who complete this course will demonstrate the ability to enact a cognitive strategy to support the language and literacy development of English Language Learners.

 This class will be taught by

 Kavita Bhutani has worked for the past 12 years to support special needs and ENL high school students in Queens.
 She is certified in the areas of Students with Disabilities 7-12 and TESOL, and holds her degrees from Mercy College.
 She is currently working as a teacher at Hillcrest High School where she collaborates with staff members and administrators to create differentiated instruction to meet the learning needs and abilities of all students.

 Course Fees & Registration Policies

 *New Visions is covering the course fees for educators who work in a New Visions school (charter or district).
 See our terms & conditions page for further information regarding registering with the DOE for P-credit and other details such as our refund policy.